pingcap/docs/tools/manually-handling-sharding-ddl-locks.md

 #### break-ddl-lock

-Actively ask the DM-worker to compulsorily break the DDL lock that is waiting to be unlocked, for example, ask the DM-worker to execute/skip the DDL; remove the DDL lock information on the DM-worker.
+Actively ask the DM-worker to compulsorily break the DDL lock that is to be unlocked, including asking the DM-worker to execute/skip the DDL and removing the DDL lock information on the DM-worker.

 ##### Command usage